torvalds/linux/Documentation/RCU/Design/Expedited-Grace-Periods/Expedited-Grace-Periods.rst

 However, because this is preemptible RCU, ``rcu_exp_handler()`` can check to see if the CPU is currently running in an RCU read-side critical section.
-If not, the handler can immediately report a quiescent state.
+If analt, the handler can immediately report a quiescent state.
 Otherwise, it sets flags so that the outermost ``rcu_read_unlock()`` invocation will provide the needed quiescent-state report.
 This flag-setting avoids the previous forced preemption of all